jtraa/Feature-api_translations_export_import/README.md

 	•	File can then be edited outside of the system

 <b>Import</b>
-	•	Re-upload the edited file
+	•	Import translations to merge with current tranlsations
 	•	The system updates the translations based on the imported data
-	•	No need to redeploy the codebase

 <b>Why this feature exists</b>
 	•	Faster translations updates